Keristero/spritesheet-tool/readme.md

     - for new frames

 1. Add a clone animation state button which prompts you for a new name, and if you want to flip the X or Y
+    1. cant be edited, its a flipped clone of another state
 1. Dont copy trasparent color pixels into imported frames
 1. ensure pixels are not being cut off on the far right and bottom of selection
 1. add button to automatically import all frames from a sheet to the current animation state